Mohamed-Ismail-Salah/water_Managment_App/README.md

 5. **Leak Detection:** The app efficiently detects and classifies water leaks by enabling users to upload CSV files containing water consumption data.

-## Installation and Usage

-1. To experience Smart Water Management, download and install the application on your Android or iOS smartphone.
-You can use the provided download links (if available) to access the app.

-2. Upon installation, Smart Water Management offers a user-friendly and intuitive interface, granting easy access to all the powerful features.

-## Technical Requirements

-- Smart Water Management requires a smartphone running Android or iOS.

-## Contributions

-We warmly welcome contributions from developers passionate about water management and AI technology.
-If you wish to contribute to the development of Smart Water Management, please feel free to open a pull request.
-Your contributions will be carefully reviewed and appreciated.

-## Issues and Support

-If you encounter any issues while using the app or have any questions or suggestions, please don't hesitate to open an issue (link to the project's issue page if available).

-## License

-This project is licensed under the [License Name] (place the license name here, such as MIT License, Apache License, etc.).

-(C) [Year] [Your Name or Company], All Rights Reserved.

----

-The content above provides an informative and concise description of the Smart Water Management app.
-Please include this in your resume or CV, showcasing your expertise in developing this advanced application for water management using AI technologies.